 - 22 Abstracts were Reviewed

 - 6 Abstracts were Recommended Ask to submit full proposal under Stage 2

 - 4 Statewide General

 - 2 Local Innovative

 - 16 Abstracts were Not Recommended Not invited to submit a full proposal for Stage 2

-- 6. Flight 1 Stage 2 - a.
-Initial Results
+2. Flight 1 - Stage 2

 SoCalGas received proposals from the vendors who had passed Stage 1 for both Statewide General and Local Innovative solicitations.
 The results of the Flight 1 - Stage 2 review process were as follows: